 I think we can all agree that this incident—real or not—demonstrates where the intention for modesty was looking beyond the mark.
 Still, the principle of modesty applies today and it represents much more than the length of a woman’s skirt.

 The For the Strength of Youth pamphlet says, “Your dress and grooming influence the way you and others act.”

 Have you ever seen teenagers dressed for the prom?
 Young ladies wearing long formal gowns and young men wearing tuxedoes?
-These same kids may have been spending time together wearing leggings and basketball shorts the night before, but there is a noticeable difference in how they behave dressed in their formal attire.
+These same kids may have been spending time together wearing leggings and basketball shorts the night before, but there is a noticeable difference in how they behave when dressed in their formal attire.

-Still not convinced?
-How do you feel when you haven’t changed out of your pajamas versus when you’re dressed and ready for the day?
+Similarly, how do you feel when you haven’t changed out of your pajamas versus when you’re dressed and ready for the day?
 The way we feel is impacted by how we dress and the way we behave is impacted by how we feel.

 Modesty is Situational

 While the principle of modesty is a true principle in all circumstances, “modesty” can mean different things in different circumstances.